-Flemings expands its presence in the Central West
+Flemings expands its presence in the central west

 Tara Kelly, Principal of the Forbes and Parkes offices, said joining Flemings felt like a natural step, with the company’s ethics and values aligning seamlessly with the way her team works.

-“This move gives our clients the same local team they know and trust, backed by an approachable, country-focused support and leadership network," Tara said.
+“This move gives our clients the same local team they know and trust, backed by an approachable, country-focused support and leadership network," she said.

 “Flemings has a genuine commitment to regional NSW and a proven track record of supporting local people and businesses."